shionguha/rscripts/README.md

 **simple-sir.R**: Simulates and inspects a simple 3 variable compartmental model (SIR model) to model for social contagion

 **pca-iris.R**: Uses Fisher's Iris Dataset to perform Principal Component Analysis (PCA) and its diagnoistics.

+**LMM_Examples.R**: A simple implementation of a linear mixed model.
+These types of models are also known as Hierarchical Linear Models or Random Effects Models.